Top 5 Reasons for Wrong Results in SQL Server

 BETWEEN forces query writers to determine the end

-how exactly do you determine the end of February?
-Leap year might seem to be
+exactly do you determine the end of February?
+Leap year might seem to be the biggest

-the biggest complication, but it's actually harder to determine the last instant
+complication, but it's actually harder to determine the last instant on the last

 DECLARE @start datetime = '20160201', @end datetime = DATEADD(MILLISECOND, -3, '20160301'); DECLARE @d date = @end, @eom datetime = EOMONTH(@end), @sdt smalldatetime = @end, @dt2 datetime2(7) = @end; SELECT @dt, -- 2016-02-29 23:59:59.997 @d, -- 2016-02-29 @eom, -- 2016-02-29 00:00:00.000 @sdt, -- 2016-03-01 00:00:00 @dt2; -- 2016-02-29 23:59:59.9966667